renekreijveld/macOS-Local-Development-Setup/development.setup.english.md

 brew install shivammathur/php/php@8.2
 ```

-# Modify PHP.ini
+## Modify PHP.ini

 To have webapplications work well we need to modify a number of php.ini settings.
-The following values need to be modified.
-Search the setting in php.ini, copy the line and add a ; at the beginning of the line.
-Then enter the new value.
+The following values need to be modified for every installed PHP version.
+Search the setting in php.ini and enter the new value.

 For display_errors you might want make an exception and leave that to 'On', but that is however you prefer.